linode/docs/docs/networking/dns/dnssec-with-nsd-on-centos-7.md

     sh ~/bin/zskRollover.sh switch example.org

-Again update the serial in the `example.org.template` file and run the `dnsSignZone.sh` script to create a new signed zone for file for example.org.
+Again update the serial in the `example.org.template` file and run the `dnsSignZone.sh` script to create a new signed zone file for example.org.

 That will create a signed zone file using the new ZSK key but it will indicate that responses signed by the previous key are valid.